Tommy Taylor (musician): Early years

 Developing an infatuation with many types of music at a very early age, he quickly expanded his interests, exploring the playing of various musical instruments and singing.
 He acquired his first guitar at the age of eight in December 1965, discovering by chance, that he was also potentially quite adept at playing the drums, drumming became his primary objective.

 By age eleven he was working professionally as a drummer, and by age thirteen, he was headlining the most prominent night spots in Austin, TX.

 Christopher Cross

-In 1977, Taylor landed the drummer/vocalist slot with the burgeoning original music group, Christopher Cross.
-His performances on Cross's classic debut LP, "Christopher Cross," helped garner 5 Grammy Awards in 1981, Including Album of The Year, along with a 5× Platinum Certification.
+In 1977, Taylor became drummer and vocalist in the burgeoning original music group, Christopher Cross.
+His performances on Cross's classic debut LP, "Christopher Cross," helped garner five Grammy Awards in 1981, Including Album of The Year, along with a five-time Platinum Certification.
 Taylor also featured on two tracks on Cross' second album, Another Page.
 When touring the world, Christopher Cross opened for Bonnie Raitt, Fleetwood Mac, The Eagles, Foreigner, Cheap Trick, and America, as well as headlining their own concert dates.